-The Owls head to Ipswich on Saturday and here are some of the talking points from Darren Moore following his pre-match press conference.
+The Owls host Ipswich on Saturday and here is a selection of talking points from Darren Moore’s pre-match press conference.